lestercardoz11/basic-ecommerce/README.md

-# A Basic E-Commerce Web Application
+# Basic E-Commerce Web Application

 The project was created using PHP, CodeIgniter 4 Framework.

 It shows the working of authentication, and displays the products in a card layout.

 ### What is CodeIgniter?